Mitcheldean Road and Forest of Dean Junction Railway: Passenger trains at the southern end

 In fact in 1907 the system was introduced on the old Bullo Pill line from Newnham and on the lower part of the Whimsey line as far as Steam Mills Crossing on 3 August 1907.
 20,824 passengers were carried in the first six weeks, including 3,319 on the August Bank Holiday.
 A further 41 chains of the Mitcheldean Road route was opened on 4 November 1907, from Speedwell to Drybrook.
 The GWR had been asked to establish a passenger service between Mitcheldean Road and Cinderford, over the whole of the Mitcheldean Road route, but the GWR saw that the financial return would not justify the heavy capital expense as the population to be served was very limited.

-The 1922 Bradshaw public timetable shows "Auto-cars -- one class only" between Newnham and Drybrook Halt.
+The 1922 Bradshaw public timetable shows "Auto-cars – one class only" between Newnham and Drybrook Halt.
 There are departures at 08:25, 11:30, 14:40 (not continuing beyond Cinderford except on Saturdays), 17:36, 19:50 (not continuing beyond Cinderford on Thursdays and Saturday), and 21:18 (Thursdays and Saturdays only).
 Intermediate stations between Newnham and Drybrook Halt were Cinderford and Whimsey Halt, and there were halts at Steam Mills Crossing and Nailbridge between Whimsey and Drybrook.

 There was no direct route from Cinderford station northwards, and the northbound trains must have run to Bilson Junction (that is, towards Newnham), reversing there to continue northwards.
 The publicly advertised journey time from Cinderford to Whimsey Halt was 8 minutes; the distance is less than a mile.

 The passenger service from Cinderford to Drybrook was withdrawn from 7 July 1930.

 Abandonment of the north end

-The running track had been laid throughout the route to Mitcheldean Road, and was maintained for many years by the GWR.
+The running track had been laid throughout the route to Mitcheldean Road, and was maintained for many years by the Great Western Railway (GWR).
 At Mitcheldean Road the line terminated in the goods yard; to enter it from the station required two reversals and the short terminal neck would have prevented a long train from using the line, as well as precluding any possibility of a run at the 1 in 38 bank.

 The rails between Drybrook Quarry and Mitcheldean Road were taken up between 8 and 17 February 1917, in common with those on many disused and lightly used branches, the track being in demand in France during World War I. During World War II, Euroclydon tunnel (so named by Paar; Cooke calls it Drybrook Tunnel; Maggs calls it Hawthorns Tunnel) was used by the Admiralty for storing ammunition.